-- A. For a vehicle to be eligible for in field service level upgrade, when not in use the vehicle must be stored in an environment that does not have an average temperature <45 degrees nor > 85 degrees. - () "In-Field Service Level Upgrades" as referred to in this policy implies services above the level of careprovided by the initial responding agency.
-This may include a higher-level ambulance or higher-level alternate response vehicle.
-The closest available 24- hour coverage higher-level agency shall always be requested.
+- A. In order for a vehicle to be eligible for in field service level upgrade, when not in use the vehicle must be stored in an environment that does not have an average temperature <45 degrees nor > 85 degrees. - () "In-Field Service Level Upgrades" as referred to in this policy imply services above the level of care provided by the initial responding agency.
+This may include a higher-level ambulance or higher level alternate response vehicle.
+The closest available higher level vehicle shall always be requested.